MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/secure-app-with-keycloak.md

 ]
 ```

-With this configuration, the user have a full access on all Otoroshi resources (my-future-team is not created in Otoroshi but it's not a problem, Otoroshi can handle it and use this rights only when the teams will be present)
+With this configuration, the user have a full access on all Otoroshi resources (my-future-team is not created in Otoroshi but it's not a problem, Otoroshi can handle it and use this rights only when the team will be present)

-Click on the `Add` button and save the group.
+Click on the **Add** button and **save** the group.
 The last step is to assign our user to this group.
-Jump to `Users` view using the sidebar, click on `View all users`, edit the user and his group membership using the `Groups` tab (use `join` button the assign user in `my-group`).
+Jump to `Users` view using the sidebar, click on **View all users**, edit the user and his group membership using the `Groups` tab (use **join** button the assign user in `my-group`).

 The next step is to add a mapper in the Keycloak client.
 By default, Keycloak doesn't expose any users information (like group membership or users attribute).
 We need to ask to Keycloak to expose the user attribute `otoroshi_rights` set previously on group.